Who is eligible to get a service dog?

 How long does it take?
 Does it cost money?

-As of January 2019, our waiting time from an initial application being approved to getting a service dog is about 24-30 months (2-2 ½ years).
+As of January 2022, our waiting time from an initial application being approved to getting a service dog can range between 1-5 years.
 You will be notified of the date of your placement on the waiting list, though your service dog may come earlier or later than this time.